euank/advent-of-nix-2023/README.md

 nix has awful computational performance.
 Really bad.
 Expect solutions to generally take a large amount of memory and time to complete.

-I will note any days below which take over 8GiB of memory and over 5 minutes on my machine.
+I will note any days below which take over 8GiB of memory and/or over 5 minutes on my machine.

 ### Specific day's notes